 Source: DC Networks.
-The table adheres to the Data Suppression policy (DS) Definition of DS is provided in the terms and definition section at the end of the report
+The table adheres to the Data Suppression policy (DS).
+Definition of DS is provided in the terms and definition section at the end of the report

 Explanation of Program Service Level Data

-*The Pre-apprenticeship Program offers participants the opportunity to earn as many entry levels credentials as possible to enhance the likelihood of their employability.
-Accordingly, among the 27 participants who successfully completed their training with AFL-CIO and collectively earned *90.
-Similarly, among the 26 participants who successfully completed their training offered by WLC and collectively earned 39 credentials, 13 earned two credentials each while the remaining 13 other participants earned only one credential each. (disaggregated credentials earned available upon request)
+*The Pre-apprenticeship Program offers participants the opportunity to earn as many entry-level credentials as possible to enhance the likelihood of their employability.
+Accordingly, among the 27 participants who successfully completed their training with AFL-CIO, they collectively earned 90.
+Similarly, among the 26 participants who successfully completed their training offered by WLC, they collectively earned 39 credentials.
+13 earned two credentials each, while the remaining 13 other participants earned only one credential each (disaggregated credentials earned available upon request).

 The Office of Apprenticeship, Information and Training (OAIT) has committed to increasing its non-traditional apprenticeship footprint.
 Throughout FY20, OAIT was able to have standards approved by the D.C.
 Apprenticeship Council for its first healthcare apprenticeship program, and, through OAIT's partnership with the D.C.
-Department of Human Resources, create public sector apprenticeships focused in the areas of Human Resources, Health, Human Services, and Information Technology.
+Department of Human Resources (DCHR), create public sector apprenticeships focused in the areas of Human Resources, Health, Human Services, and Information Technology.

 Program Outcomes include

-Verified Employment

-Average and Median Wages

-Employment Retention (Number and percentage of participants who complete and retain employment for six months following program completion)